- Book Jobs

 Networking and Self-Advocacy

 Networking is the most powerful part of any job search and successful career.
 Learn how to be your own advocate and know who to turn to if you feel you are being discriminated against because of your disability.
 If you are being discriminated contact your local Protection and Advocacy Agency.
-You can also reach out to local Self Advocacy Groups.

 Job or Internships for Veterans Many companies are very supportive of veteran employees, and some even prefer to hire former service members.
 Below is a listing of resources that we hope will help you connect with these employers: